brianrhall/Assembly/README.md

 ### Citing this Book

-When citing code snippets or other contents from the repository or book, please cite the original source:
+When citing code snippets or other content from the repository or book, please cite the original source:

 **BibTeX**: